 However, if you are a first home buyer, there is a possibility you could be eligible for a place on the First Home Loan Deposit Scheme.
 This is a scheme that allows a 10,000 eligible borrowers per financial year who have never bought a home before to have a 5% deposit and not pay Lender’s Mortgage Insurance, provided that they buy or build a home under a certain value in a specific location.
 Find out more about the scheme on Canstar’s First Home Loan Deposit Scheme hub page.

 What is a 95% home loan?

-A 95% home loans (or 95% mortgage) is a low deposit home loan that enables you to borrow up to 95% of the total value of the property.
+A 95% home loan, or 95% mortgage, is a low-deposit home loan that enables you to borrow up to 95% of the total value of a property you’re buying.
 This means borrowers are only required to make a 5% deposit on the home loan for the property, which is much lower than the standard 20% deposit that most home loans require.

 95% home loans are also called 95% LVR loans, referring to the LVR or loan-to-valuation ratio of the loan.

 This type of loan is generally considered by most Australian lenders to be a higher lending risk than an 80% LVR (20% deposit) loan.
 Therefore, borrowers may find the application process is stricter than it would be for a 20% deposit loan and they are likely to be charged Lender’s Mortgage Insurance (LMI) by the lender.

-However, certain trusted occupations can get a loan with an LVR of more than 80% (including 95% home loans) without having to pay LMI.
+However, some borrowers who work in certain industries can get a loan with an LVR of more than 80% (including 95% home loans) without having to pay LMI.
 We cover this in greater detail further on.

 Who can apply for 95% home loans?

-Not every borrower will eligible to apply for 95% home loans.
+Not every borrower will be eligible to apply for 95% home loans.
 While the exact assessment criteria you face can vary depending on your lender and personal situation, you may need to have some of the following characteristics: